-When a student reaches habitual truancy status or is in danger of reaching habitual truancy status, the Principal will send the student's parent(s)/guardian(s) a letter which includes:
+When a student reaches habitual truancy status or is in danger of reaching habitual truancy status, the Principal will send the student's parent a letter which includes:

 - 1. A statement that the student has become or is in danger of becoming habitually truant; - 2.
-A statement of the parent's/guardian's responsibility to ensure that the student attends school; and - 3.
-A request for a meeting between the parent(s)/guardian(s) and the Principal to discuss the student's truancy and to develop a plan for reducing the student's truancy.
+A statement of the parent's responsibility to ensure that the student attends school; and

+3. A request for a meeting between the parents and the Principal to discuss the student's truancy and to develop a plan for reducing the student's truancy.